backdrop-contrib/better_exposed_filters/README.txt

   - If this is a CCK-based field (field title starts with "Content:") make sure you're filtering on the "Allowed values" option.

-* Radio buttons for fields like Node -> Type are not displayed.

-  - This only happens if the "Force single" option is checked.
-See http://drupal.org/node/648034.
-To work around this, use the default dropdown menu or turn off the "Force single" option.
-Note: Filters on CCK and Taxonomy fields work fine with force single.

 * Wow, a really long URL is generated when using exposed filters!
 How can I make it a more reasonable length?